sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 To be eligible for a merit increase during the impact review cycle, a Teammate must have worked at least **4-months** in that given review period and have received a Skill and Values-based performance rating of at least “2” in both areas.

 - On average, Teammates can expect to have their compensation increased for merit purposes **_once a year_** if they are meeting expectations.
-- Teammates can receive compensation increases 2x per year for exceptional performance (9-box score: "Exceeding High Bar" with a 1:1, 1:2 or 2:1 score), but the **expectation is that Teammates receive a comp review 1x per year**
+- Teammates can receive compensation increases 2x per year for exceptional performance (Rating score: "Distinguished" or "Superior" performance with a 1 or 2 rating), but the **expectation is that Teammates receive a comp review 1x per year**
-- Teammates who recieve a 3 are not eligible for a compensation increase.
+- Teammates who receive a 4 or 5 rating are not eligible for a compensation increase.
-- Teammates can also receive a compensation increase if they have fallen below the 75th percentile of their respective compensation band.
+- Teammates can also receive a compensation increase due to updates to compensation bands and recalibration of the 75th percentile.
+This is not inclusive of any FX changes for PEO teammates and only applicable when the respective compensation band is updated.

 ### When do impact reviews take place?